-12.1 Minimum Employment Period:
+12.2 Minimum Employment Period:

-- (a) Employees (other than casual employees) will be on a period of probation for the first six months of engagement (12 months for small business) for the purpose of determining the employee's suitability for ongoing employment. - (b) At any time during the probation period, the employer or the employee can terminate the employment by providing written notice in accordance with clause 34 Termination of Employment. - (c) Employees will not be protected from unfair dismissal. where they are terminated within the probation period ending at the earlier of: - (i) the time when the person is given notice of the dismissal; or - (ii) immediately before the dismissal - 12.2 Full-time Employees: A full-time employee is one engaged as such and whose ordinary hours of work average 38 hours per week.
+- (a) Employees (other than casual employees) will be on a period of probation for the first six months of engagement for the purpose of determining the employee's suitability for ongoing employment. - (b) At any time during the probation period, the employer or the employee can terminate the employment by providing written notice in accordance with clause 35 Termination of Employment. - (c) Employees will not be protected from unfair dismissal where they are terminated within the probation period ending at the earlier of: - (i) the time when the person is given notice of the dismissal; or - (ii) immediately before the dismissal - 12.3 Full-time Employees: A full-time employee is one engaged as such and whose ordinary hours of work average 38 hours per week.

-12.3 Part-time Employees:
+12.4 Part-time Employees:

 - (a) A part-time employee is an employee who is engaged to work less than an average of 38 ordinary hours per week and whose hours of work are reasonably predictable. - (b) Before commencing part-time employment, the employer and employee will agree in writing the guaranteed minimum number of hours to be worked and the rostering arrangements which will apply to those hours. - (c) Reasonable additional hours may be worked in accordance with clause 15 Hours. - (d) Review of Part-time Hours: At the request of an employee, the hours worked by the employee will be reviewed annually.
-Where the employee is regularly working more than their guaranteed minimum number of hours then such hours shall be adjusted by the employer, and recorded in writing to reflect the hours regularly worked.
-The hours worked in the following circumstances will not be incorporated in the adjustment: - (i) if the increase in hours is as a direct result of an employee being absent on leave, such as for example, annual leave, long service leave, maternity leave, workers compensation; and - (ii) if the increase in hours is due to a temporary increase in hours only due, for example, to the specific needs of a resident or client. - (e) Any adjusted guaranteed minimum number of hours resulting from a review identified in sub-clause 12.3(d) should, however, be such as to readily reflect roster cycles and shift configurations utilised at the workplace.
+Where the employee is regularly working more than their guaranteed minimum number of hours over the 26 weeks immediately preceding the request, then such hours shall be adjusted by the employer, and recorded in writing to reflect the hours regularly worked. - (i) The hours worked in the following circumstances will not be incorporated in the adjustment: - (A) if the increase in hours is as a direct result of an employee being absent on leave, such as for example, annual leave, long service leave, parental leave, workers compensation; and - (B) if the increase in hours is due to a temporary increase in hours, for example, to the specific needs of a resident or client.

+(e) Any adjusted guaranteed minimum number of hours resulting from a review identified in subclause 12.4(d) should, however, be such as to readily reflect roster cycles and shift configurations utilised at the workplace.

-12.4 Casual Employees:
+12.5 Casual Employees: